 About the Communities of Practice

-Communities of Practice (CoPs) are technical working groups open to individuals from GCSE Members that support and amplify education, research, and analysis from higher education institutions to advance the use of science in environmental decision-making across all levels of government.
-In addition, these groups advance capacity building and increase deeper engagement between GCSE Members and improve the focus, scale, and impact of GCSE initiatives.
+Communities of Practice (CoPs) are technical working groups that support and amplify education, research, and analysis from higher education institutions to advance the use of science in environmental decision-making across all levels of government.
+In addition, these groups advance capacity building and increase deeper engagement between GCSE's network of higher education institutions and partners to improve the focus, scale, and impact of GCSE initiatives.

 The CoPs serve as expert platforms to enable deeper collaboration, work, and research that will: